-Meek Mill Arrested: Nicki Minaj’s Ex-Boyfriend In Jail After Airport Brawl
+Meek Mill Arrested: Nicki Minaj’s Ex-Boyfriend In Jail After Airport Brawl?

 It all started when the airport employee allegedly wanted a photo with the rapper, who is better known as the ex-boyfriend of pop rapper Nicki Minaj.
 This, of course, caused Meek Mill to go into full savage mode, and he allegedly began beating the employee when he tried to take a picture of him.

-Mills, who is on probation after a conviction on drugs and weapons charges, was arrested on the spot after airport police were called to the scene.
+Mill, who is on probation after a conviction on drugs and weapons charges, was arrested on the spot after airport police were called to the scene.
 He was charged with misdemeanor assault, and will be required to appear in court to answer the charges.

 The incident happened after Mills’ show in St. Louis, pictures from which you can see below.